 Anna really has been everywhere!
 From London to Amsterdam to Mexico to South Africa, this site will give you serious travel envy and make you want to head straight to the travel agents.

 Do you daydream about quitting your job, selling up and seeing the world?
-It might sound crazy but that’s exactly what Kim and her husband of So Many Places did.
+It might sounds crazy but that’s exactly what Kim and her husband of So Many Places did.
 Could you do the same?

 Like to keep it local with your travel?
-Perhaps you want to see as many far-flung places as possible?
+Perhaps you want to see as many far flung places as possible?
 Either way, Global Grasshopper will provide all the travel inspiration you need.

 For those who want to know more about travelling in more remote locations off the beaten track, then Travelsauro is a fantastic site, with loads of inspiring articles and photos.